 In the first place, a firm critique of the bureaucratic development in Cuba and of the flamboyant excesses of Castroism must become part and parcel of the ideological re-equipment of the revolutionaries in Latin America.
 While defending the achievements of the Cuban revolution and emphasising its positive sides, at the same time its negative features as far as the advanced workers and youth are concerned, must also be brought out.
 Only thus can the infantile leftism of Castroism in Latin America be combatted successfully.

-MASS PARTIES, ENTRISM, METHODS OF WORKOn the problem of entrism, the policies of the US tendency are no more based on principle than any other part of the ideological baggage.
+On the problem of entrism, the policies of the so-called leaders of the Fourth are no more based on principle than any other part of the ideological baggage.
 In Britain, they raised the question of entry in the immediate post-war period because they saw at that time, the conditions of slump and the existence of a strong and developing left wing within the Labour Party!As against Trotsky’s conception of winning over the advanced elements by standing for firm political principles, they adopted the policy of trying to win over the advanced elements without an intransigent political programme.
 They watered down their programme in order to find a means of adapting themselves to the left reformist leaders.

 At no time did they maintain the clear programme of Marxism, but on the contrary, adopted the programme of adaptation to reformist individuals who represented no one but themselves.
-They adopted what they called a policy of 'deep entrism'.
+They adopted what they called a policy of “deep entrism”.
 Mixing up objective and subjective factors, and in no way taking account of the process of development of mass consciousness, they explained to their members that they would organise the mass left wing.
 If it was a question of organising a movement purely on the basis of tricks, manoeuvres and tactics, then the Stalinist perversion of Marxism would be correct.

 Leaving aside the incorrect policies, even with correct strategy, politics and tactics, the development of mass consciousness is not an arbitrary one.
 It follows its own laws, which are dependent on the molecular process of developing consciousness on the basis of experience and of events.
-The attempt (partially successful) to paint themselves as left reformists (in adaptation to the milieu) did result in their becoming to a large extent 'left reformists'.
-In the long term such policies are disastrous, and lay the seeds for the recoil in the direction of ultra-leftism – both arising from, one the one hand, the incapacity to stand on firm principles; on the other hand, to see the objective situation as it is, and to marry the subjective factor with the objective developments of events;
+The attempt (partially successful) to paint themselves as left reformists (in adaptation to the milieu) did result in their becoming to a large extent “left reformists”.
+In the long term such policies are disastrous, and lay the seeds for the recoil in the direction of ultra-leftism – both arising from, on the one hand, the incapacity to stand on firm principles; on the other hand, to see the objective situation as it is, and to marry the subjective factor with the objective developments of events;

-Events by themselves, of course, will not solve the problem of growth: and on the other hand, the Marxists will only grow stronger insofar as there is an understanding of the objective processes and an orientation of the tendency on the basis of the real movement of consciousness among the advanced workers.
+Events by themselves, of course, will not solve the problem of growth: and on the other hand, the Marxists will only grow stronger insofar as there is an understanding of the objective processes and an orientation of the organisation on the basis of the real movement of consciousness among the advanced workers.
 The left wing, as a mass tendency, will develop firstly on left reformist and centrist lines.
 The revolutionary forces can play a part in the development of the left wing, but with the mass movement, it is the muddled left reformists and centrists who will come to the top.
 Inevitably they will form the leadership in its early stages, and only the test of experience plus Marxist criticism will lead to their replacement by Marxist cadres.